Sinhel/Regexp/README.md

   Write flag for outputting all files that are read recursively.
 Can then be used as a sanity check before running program

+  Concurrently search through files

+  Handle so os.readfile does not try to read directories.
+Will throw error and exit program, see line 31.

 Check TODO: comments in .go files

 This is supposed to be a CLI program that can be used to run a regular expression on a single file, or recursively on several files.
 Wildcards can be used to limit which files are read.